JackBro/imm_engine/README.md

 Current State:
 ---------------
 The development task is focusing on making the game Dragon's Ingot.
-Just guarantee the able to compile the engine demos correctly.
+For the responsibility of a open source project, just guarantee the able to compile the engine demos correctly and resolving bugs.

 Disadvantage List:
 ------------------